 In 1952, a GMC pumper was purchased and placed into service with the department.
 After serving many years as a frontline piece of apparatus, this engine is now proudly used as a parade piece with the department and is affectionately called “Old 20.”

-Today, the Kyle Fire Department is a strong combination department made up of 21 paid employees, who work on a 3 shift – 24/48 schedule and a strong volunteer force.
+Today, the Kyle Fire Department is a career department made up of 54 paid employees, of which 45 work on a 3 shift – 24/48 schedule.

 We respond to emergencies with a fleet of 3 Engines, 1 Quint, 4 Brush trucks, 1 Tender, 5Command vehicles, and 1 Squad truck.

 As always, the Kyle Fire Department prides itself in being able to provide the highest quality emergency services, with state-of-the-art equipment, to an ever-growing population.